EGI-Federation/SVG-advisories/2013/SVG:Advisory-SVG-2013-5331.md

 This is available from EMI-3 update 4  (available from 21st May 2013)
 and from UMD-3 version 3.1.0  (available from 27th June 2013)

-Eariler versions are vulnerable.
+Earlier versions are vulnerable.

 The current EMI 2 version (whether available from the EGI UMD-2 or directly from EMI) is vulnerable.